dm-vdo/vdo/README.md

 technology itself is thoroughly tested, mature, and in production use since 2014 in its previous proprietary form.

+## Building

+In order to build the user-level programs, invoke the following command from the top directory of this tree:

+        make

+After building the user-level programs, they may be installed in the standard locations by invoking the following command from the top directory of this tree, as the root user:

+        make install

 ## Communication channels

 Community feedback, participation and patches are welcome to the vdo-devel@redhat.com mailing list -- subscribe [here](https://www.redhat.com/mailman/listinfo/vdo-devel).

+## Contributing

+This project is currently a stepping stone towards integration with the Linux kernel.
+As such, contributions are welcome via a process similar to that for Linux kernel development.
+Patches should be submitted to the vdo-devel@redhat.com mailing list, where they will be considered for inclusion.
+This project does not accept pull requests.

 ## Licensing